Diagnosing Data from ICTs to Provide Focused Assistance in Agricultural Adoptions: Understanding Differential Factors in Adoption

 where $V(mediator)$ denotes the set of videos disseminated by the mediator to the farmers.
 We only consider attendees and adoptions for the screening conducted by the mediator.

-Digital Green aims to empower smallholder and marginalised farmers in villages across India, most of who are women.~\footnote{https://www.digitalgreen.org/india/} Therefore, we test the hypothesis $H_{1}: AR_{\mu}(Women) < AR_{\mu}(Men) $ for both farmers and mediators using a one-sided Welch’s \textit{t}-test across the five states to facilitate our diagnosis.
-We report results for two significance levels $\alpha=$ 0.05 and $\alpha=$ 0.001 in Table \ref{tab:hypo_gender}.
+Digital Green aims to empower smallholder and marginalised farmers in villages across India, most of who are women.~\footnote{https://www.digitalgreen.org/india/} Therefore, we test the hypothesis $H_{1}: AR_{\mu}(Women) < AR_{\mu}(Men) $ for both farmers and mediators using a one-sided Welch’s \textit{t}-test across the five states to facilitate our diagnosis (Table~\ref{tab:hypo_gender}).

-For farmers, the Welch's \textit{t}-test (Table \ref{tab:hypo_persongender}) informs that the disparities in the adoption rates of men and women are very highly significant in Andhra Pradesh, Odisha and Karnataka (greater \textit{t}-stat denotes more disparity).
-For mediators, the \textit{t}-test (Table \ref{tab:hypo_animatorgender}) highlights that men are more effective mediators in Bihar and Madhya Pradesh.
+For farmers, the Welch's \textit{t}-test (Table~\ref{tab:hypo_persongender}) informs that the disparities in the adoption rates of men and women are very highly significant in Andhra Pradesh, Odisha and Karnataka (greater \textit{t}-stat denotes more disparity).
+For mediators, the \textit{t}-test (Table~\ref{tab:hypo_animatorgender}) highlights that men are more effective mediators in Bihar and Madhya Pradesh.